Macroscopic limit from a structured population model to the Kirkpatrick-Barton model: Abstract

 \section{Abstract}

-We consider model arising from evolutionary biology, where the population is structured by two variable: a spatial variable, and a phenotypic trait.
-The model combines a parabolic operator on the space variable to a kinetic operator on the trait variable (this operator, that represents the effect of sexual reproduction, is similar to the Boltzmann inelastic operator).
-Thanks to the Tanaka inequality, the operator on the trait variable implies a contraction for the Wasserstein distance.
-We combine this contraction argument to parabolic estimates controling the spatial regularity of solutions to derive a macroscopic limit of this kinetic equation.
-More precisely when a parameter $\gamma>0$, representing the rate of reproduction, is large, the moments of solutions of the kinetic model converge to the solutions of the Kirkpatrick-Barton model, a widely used model in ecology and evolutionary biology.
-Note that in this study, we consider only the case where the spatial variable is in a compact set, namely the $d-$dimentional torus.
+We consider an ecology model in which the population is structured by a spatial variable and a phenotypic trait.
+The model combines a parabolic operator on the spatial variable with a kinetic operator on the trait variable. \gr{We prove the existence of solutions to that model, and show that these solutions are unique.} The kinetic operator present in the model, that represents the effect of sexual reproductions, satisfies a Tanaka-type inequality: it implies a contraction of the Wasserstein distance in the space of phenotypic traits.
+We combine this contraction argument with parabolic estimates controlling the spatial regularity of solutions to prove the convergence of the population size and the mean phenotypic trait to solutions of the Kirkpatrick-Barton model, which is a well-established model in evolutionary ecology.
+Specifically, at high reproductive rates, we provide explicit convergence estimates for the moments of solutions of the kinetic model.